intrbiz/bergamot-site/src/main/views/docs/user/general/state_changes.md

 Bergamot Monitoring has configurable thresholds for transitioning from ok to non-ok states and back.
-Bergamot Monitoring also has hysteresis as the check period changed based on the state of the check.
+Bergamot Monitoring also has hysteresis as the check period changes based on the state of the check.

 This allows for checks to be configured to fail fast and recovery slowly.
 Using a small `failed-after` threshold a check will fail fast, especially when